polyfy/polylith/readme.md

 ```
 <img src="images/realworld-lib-deps.png" width="60%">

+Here we get a list of all libraries, defined as `{mvn/version ...}`, that are used in the workspace.
-Library dependencies are specified per environment.
-The KB column shows the size of each library in kilobytes.
-If needed, different versions
+The KB column shows the size of each library in kilobytes, by looking in `~/.m2/repositories`.
-of the same library can be used in different environments.
-Only libraries that are
+Library dependencies are specified per environment and the same library can exist with different
-defined with `{mvn/version ...}` are listed here.
+versions.

 The way the tool figures out what library each brick uses is to look in `:ns->lib` in `./deps.edn`: